applidget/mobicheckin-api-documentation/README.md

 through a regular browser.
 Using Firefox for this is particularly nice as it has a good, simple XML renderer.
 You can also get a nice view of the JSON version of the API by installing [JSON View](https://addons.mozilla.org/fr/firefox/addon/jsonview/).

+We dogfood this API as it is used by our [iPad guest list app](https://itunes.apple.com/app/mobicheckin/id510125877?mt=8).

 ## API Endpoints